latpong22/GoGuardian_Depose/README.md

 Download the module and flash it to your root app Apatch/Magisk

 Step 2
-Download https://github.com/Mygod/VPNHotspot instll it and give it root.
+Download https://github.com/Mygod/VPNHotspot install it and give it root.

 Step 3
 Download a VPN Proton or Mullvad are good.